Teen who died in Colorado school shooting laid to rest

 LITTLETON, Colo.
-(AP) — A Colorado teen who died while trying to stop a gunman in his school has been laid to rest.
+(AP) — A Colorado teen killed while trying to stop a gunman in his school has been laid to rest.

 About 400 people attended the burial of 18-year-old Kendrick Castillo on Friday following a Catholic funeral service.
 The crowd included his classmates from the STEM School Highlands Ranch.